1993 Pepsi 400

 The 1993 Pepsi 400 was the 15th stock car race of the 1993 NASCAR Winston Cup Series season and the 35th iteration of the event.
-The race was held on Saturday, July 3, 1993, in Daytona Beach, Florida at Daytona International Speedway, a 2.5 miles (4.0 km) permanent triangular-shaped superspeedway.
+The race was held on Saturday, July 3, 1993, in Daytona Beach, Florida at Daytona International Speedway, a 2.5 mi permanent triangular-shaped superspeedway.
 The race took the scheduled 160 laps to complete.
 At race's end, Richard Childress Racing driver Dale Earnhardt would manage to fend off the field on the final restart with nine to go to take his 57th career NASCAR Winston Cup Series victory and his fourth victory of the season.
 To fill out the top three, Stavola Brothers Racing driver Sterling Marlin and Hendrick Motorsports driver Ken Schrader would finish second and third, respectively.

 Background

 The layout of Daytona International Speedway, the venue where the race was held.

 Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
+The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.